 All Minnesota PHS workers have access to the training program.
 It includes 35 hours of online training at a schedule of your choice.
 So, the online classes provide all the necessary instructions you must know as a CNA.
 PHS also provides 24 hours of practical instruction in a Skills Lab in Roseville, Minnesota.

 Besides, you get clinical experience for 16 hours in a PHS facility offering care services to patients.
 But in the care facility setting, you must work a regular core schedule.
 PHS offers the CNA training program every second week.
 So, you can join at a schedule of your choice.

 4. The McGuire Group Paid CNA Training Program

-The McGuire Group offers paid training programs for aspiring CNAs every month.
+The McGuire Group for aspiring CNAs every month.
 However, your application, background investigation, and other papers requested by the director of human resources will determine whether you can enroll in the training course.
 Once you are selected, the organization will inform you of the training schedule.